Read the book and email me when you pick your party date!

 • Eventbrite: still a very popular option, especially if you’re charging for attendance, but requires guest registration.
 Be sure to disable some of their default settings if you use this.

-• Punchbowl: recently received a $4 million investment from Party retailer Party City.
+• Punchbowl: recently received a $4 million investment from party retailer Party City.

 • Luma: forever free plan and great UI.